ByKsTv/Everything/Flights/README.md

 ## SIM

-- Buy SIM in the destination country.
+- Buy SIM in the destination country in you do't plan to get SMS.

-> Do not buy plans from the local carrier.
+- Buy local SIM if you plan to use SMS to transfer money.
+- If you buy SIM in the destination country - buy longer than needed.

+## Portable charger

+- Always carry a portable charger.

 ## Check in